iq-coryp/documentation-testing/pages/api/supplier-orders.md

 ### Response

-    {OrderStatusUpdate} that was created, if successful
+[OrderStatusUpdate](/orderstatusupdate) that was created, if successful

 ###### Example